'A special night in Everton history - but we can't be here again'

 Against Newcastle, a protestor had tied himself to a post and Allan had been sent off before Alex Iwobi scored a 97th-minute winner, which sparked wild scenes.
 Against Leicester, Richarlison dug out a 90th-minute equaliser, to offer another adrenaline surge.

-The Brazilian also scored the winner against Chelsea after two miraculous saves from Jordan Pickford.
+The Brazilian also scored the winner against Chelsea following two miraculous saves from Jordan Pickford.

-And in the final act where the mood was bitter during the first half against Patrick Viera's side, Calvert-Lewin's 85th-minute winner inspired the type of celebrations which will live long in the memory.
+And in the final act, where the mood was bitter during the first half against Patrick Vieira's side, Calvert-Lewin's 85th-minute winner inspired the type of celebrations which will live long in the memory.

+Although there was a sour note during the pitch invasion, when Palace manager Vieira was involved in an altercation with a one supporter who had run on to taunt him.

 "It was pure elation," said Lampard.
-"I can't complain when I'm up on the directors box, jumping up and down in front of them.
+"I can't complain when I'm up on the directors' box, jumping up and down in front of them.
 It was a special moment for the football club and I think if done in the right way let them stay on the pitch and enjoy it for a bit as long as everyone's behaving.

 "Let them have their moment, it's what football is all about."